kite9-org/kite9/docs/design/behaviour.md

 #### Labels

 - **label** you can label with the default label
-- **place** you can set the position of a label with one of the values from LabelPlacement
+- **place** you can set the position of a label with one of the values from LabelPlacement.
+NB:  this should be combined with port placement eventually - it's wrong as-is.

+#### Styling

+- **layout**:  allows you to set up `--kite9-layout`
+-

 #### Other